InsightfulCoder/RDP/README.md

-# This is RDP repo
+# This is RDP repo for RDP Pracrtice